apache/incubator-kie-kogito-examples/kogito-infinispan-persistence-quarkus/README.md

 curl -H 'Content-Type:application/json' -H 'Accept:application/json' http://localhost:8080/dealreviews/{uuid}/review/{tuuid}?user=john
 ```

-where tuuid is the id of the user task you want to get.
+where uuid is the id of the deal review and tuuid is the id of the user task you want to get

 ### Complete review task for given deal